james4workspace/sentiment_analysis/README.md

 * `Preprocessing_TestData_GloVe.ipynb`
 * `Preprocessing_TestData_Word2vec.ipynb`

 Based on their names, you can see that I do preprocessing based on different word embedding, though the procedures inside the file are the same.
-I use
+I will explain the procedures below:

+#### (1) set label category into categorical numbers

+Since the label of original data are formed by 4 different textual categories namely "happy, sad, angry, others", I need to transfer them into categorical numbers for classification.
+The order is: `{"others":0,"happy":1,"sad":2,"angry":3}`, and save them as `train_y.pkl` and `test_y.pkl`, which are from train dataset and test dataset.

+#### (2) combination

+Though there are 3 turns of texts provided by train and test dataset, actually I only need one text for each row as train or test dataset.
+So here is the part I combine 3 turns' texts together as one.
+Besides, since I need to extract emoji/emoticon later, and their positions in text are also important, I still keep the 3 turns' texts.

+#### (3) extract emoji/emoticon

+In this part, I extracted emoji/emoticon from each text based on `emo_collection_glove.csv` and `emo_collection_word2vec.csv` according to different word embedding I'm using.
+These 2 dataframes are built also by preprocessing based on GloVe and Word2Vec, this is because I need to substitute the emoji/emoticon with its meaning.

+* e.g. "but I'm in love with it 😁😁" -> [2,"grin smile"]